FranQuant/AI-based-Trading-Strategies/README.md

 #### LSTM with Attention-Based Trading Strategy

 Our approach leverages a state-of-the-art deep learning architecture that combines the sequential modeling strengths of LSTM networks with an attention mechanism designed to isolate and weigh the most predictive segments of historical market data.
+This attention-based framework also opens promising avenues for systematic exploration in asset allocation strategies, enabling dynamic weighting of assets informed by adaptive market regime detection.

 ## Overview